 Professional Learning Practices.
-The Survey prompted Non-Instructional Staff to indicate how often they engaged in professional learning or training purposes and practices in 2018-2019 (Table 9):
+The Survey prompted Non-Instructional Staff to indicate how often they engaged in professional learning or training purposes and practices in 2019-2020 (Figure 12).
+The frequency of each practice increased from last year.
+Notably, the number of personnel who indicated they were able to implement the new knowledge or skills at work increased to 79% from 2018-2019 (75%).

-Table 9.
-Frequency of engagement in selected PL/training practices by Non-Instructional Staff (n = 845).
+Figure 12.
+Frequency of engagement in selected PL/training practices by Non-Instructional Staff (n = 854).